 It’s not just what school and residency the doctor went to and what they specialize in, it’s really the amount of time a doctor spends learning new information about Lyme disease and possible new diagnosis/treatment options after finishing medical school and residency.
 What can be startling to know is that essentially none of the current knowledge regarding the diagnosis and treatment of chronic Lyme disease is taught in medical school or in doctor’s residency.
 In fact, an infectious disease doctor is probably the worst bet, as the Infectious Disease Society of America (IDSA) refuses to admit there is such a thing as chronic Lyme disease despite literally thousands of studies stating otherwise.
 Very few infectious disease doctors are willing to use diagnostic tests other than the standard recommended tests that miss 80-90% of cases or refuse to do treatments that proven to be effective because they are contrary to their society’s guidelines.

 The one Lyme band most often seen on a Western Blot is the 41 kd band, which is the flagellin (tail) of the spirochete.
-Borrelia will change the expression of most of its surface proteins in a differential fashion, varying throughout infection according to stage, tissue type, temperature, antibiotics given and the level of dissolved oxygen level.
+Borrelia will change the expression of most of its surface proteins in a differential fashion, varying throughout infection according to the stage, tissue type, temperature, antibiotics are given, and the level of dissolved oxygen level.
 The flagellin protein is, however, expressed to some degree throughout its life cycle.
-Thus, in many ways it is the most important indicator of exposure or infection, latent or active.
+Thus, in many ways, it is the most important indicator of exposure or infection, latent, or active.

 Is the Doctor an Expert in Many Medical Fields?

-Good LLMD’s will usually be experts in a wide-range of conditions, because this illness is a multi-system illness.
-The LLMD must be an expert in endocrinology, immunity, neurology, gastroenterology, hematology and psychiatry, as patients will most often have dysfunctions in all or most of these systems.
+Good LLMD’s will usually be experts in a wide range of conditions because this illness is a multi-system illness.
+The LLMD must be an expert in endocrinology, immunity, neurology, gastroenterology, hematology, and psychiatry, as patients will most often have dysfunctions in all or most of these systems.
 The evolving medical system is a disincentive for a doctor to function in so many different capacities.
-More and more, each specialist has a narrow focus in their own area of expertise and refers all other cases to other specialists.
+More and more, each specialist has a narrow focus in their own area of expertise and refers to all other cases to other specialists.
 So the point is that it may be difficult to find a doctor who has taken the time to really learn all of these specialties and can actually help you.

 Is the Doctor Truly Integrative?